 - 2 tbsps sunflower seed oil

-- 3 tbsps flour (I use chickpea flour)
+- 3 tbsps all-purpose flour (or chickpea flour)

 - Pink salt and ground pepper, to taste